 Luckily after a few years in the Scout Hall the Club moved to Templeogue College and has remained there since 1971.
 A fine hall with a storeroom, changing rooms and showers, Templeogue was a perfect place for training.
 This encouraged the gymnasts to buy equipment of their own mainly for men’s artistic gymnastics the strongest discipline of the club.This enabled the club to organise a dedicated training programme which made the club one of the leaders in men’s artistic gymnastics.
 The women were not neglected, their numbers continued to grow and they soon made up the majority of the membership.

-In the early 1990’s the National Governing Body introduced a formal General Gymnastics programme and Olympian established itself as the base for that discipline.
+In the early 1990’s Olympian established itself as the base for a General Gymnastics discipline.
 Since then there have been many training courses and seminars held in Olympian in Templeogue.
 General Gymnastics became extremely popular because of the physical and mental health benefits especially for young children.
 The training times were extended and a substantial amount of new equipment was purchased.